zgjq73/Reinforcement-Learning-Dissertation/README.md

 ### AI Declaration

 Claude 4.5 used to, refactor, debug and improve the efficiency of code.
-Used to structure this repository and improve clarity.
+Used to structure this repository and improve clarity by adding in comments.